 Her most famous credited line belongs to the now iconic toucan, “Guinness is good for you.
 How grand to be a Toucan, Just think what Toucan do.”

-And there you have it.
-If you’re a copywriter with aspirations of writing the Great American Novel –hell, just any novel – don’t give up the dream!
+And there you have it, ten copywriters who made it as authors.
+If you’re a copywriter with aspirations of writing the Great American Novel – hell, just any novel – don’t give up the dream!